-93 Table 1 describes the coding of articles selected from different journals analyzed.
-Six articles were selected 94 from the journal Annals of Tourism Research (ATR), three from Economic Modelling (EM), ten from Tourism 95 Management (TM) and three from the Journal of International Tourism Research (JITR).
 These articles were numbered sequentially in the order of volumes, page numbers and year of publication in the journal.
-For example, 96 the first article selected from Annals of Tourism Research is found in volume 32 on pages 367 to 385 with a length 97 of 18 pages and was published in 2009.
-The first article selected from the journal Economic Modelling is found in 98 volume 28 on pages 473-481 with a length of 9 pages and published in the year 2011.
-From Tourism Management, 99 the first article corresponds to volume 25 covering pages 307 to 317 (10 pages long) and published in the year 100

-101 2004, and finally in the Journal of International Tourism Research only three items were found, of which the first 102 corresponds to volume 8 on pages 347-354 from the year 2009.
+For example, the first article selected from Annals of Tourism Research is found in volume 32 on pages 367 to 385 with a length of 18 pages and was published in 2009.
+The first article selected from the journal Economic Modelling is found in volume 28 on pages 473-481 with a length of 9 pages and published in the year 2011.
+From Tourism Management, the first article corresponds to volume 25 covering pages 307 to 317 (10 pages long) and published in the year 2004, and finally in the Journal of International Tourism Research only three items were found, of which the first corresponds to volume 8 on pages 347-354 from the year 2009.

-In Zhao and Brent (2007) carried out research on academic leadership in tourism research worldwide, as measured by the number of articles published in eight journals in the field of tourism between 1985 and 2004.Fifty-seven researchers were identified as the most prolific since each of them published at least 11 articles in the period under review.
+Zhao and Brent (2007) carried out research on academic leadership in tourism research worldwide, as measured by the number of articles published in eight journals in the field of tourism between 1985 and 2004.
+Fifty-seven researchers were identified as the most prolific since each of them published at least 11 articles in the period under review.

 Of the total of 57 leading authors on tourism, all of them were identified as having a doctoral degree level which would indicate a very strong correlation between doctoral-level education and academic leadership.
 These degrees were awarded by a total of 40 universities, with special notice given to Texas A & M University from which a total of 7 prominent researchers in the field of tourism have graduated.
 Moreover, it is worthy of special mention that these seven researchers graduated from the same doctoral program offered by the university's Department of Recreation, Park and Tourism Sciences.
-The University of Western Ontario takes second place with five of the leading scholars in tourism, followed by Pennsylvania State University with 4, and four universities each providing

-114 2, namely Clemson University, the University of Bradford, James Cook University and Monash University.
+The University of Western Ontario takes second place with five of the leading scholars in tourism, followed by Pennsylvania State University with 4, and four universities each providing 2, namely Clemson University, the University of Bradford, James Cook University and Monash University.

-115 8 b) Characteristics and profiles of main authors
+b) Characteristics and profiles of main authors

 In order to describe and contrast some of the general characteristics of the authors with those found in the study of Zhao and Brent, the results on the characteristics and profiles of the main authors of this study are described in Table 2.

-First, by comparing the profile of academics versus non-academics, it is shown that the vast majority of these authors are academics in the sense that they are affiliated with colleges, universities or research institutions.
-Secondly, in terms of geographical distribution of these authors, it was found that English-speaking countries or regions dominate since the media selected for this analysis are journals exclusively in English.
+Table 2: General characteristics of the authors